 - Geometry optimized for balanced front-rear load, or front-biased load.

 - Ideally used with swept-back "alt-bars" rather than road drops.
-If using drops, you'll need a short stem, this bike has a long front to it.
+If using drops, you'll need a short stem and/or a frame one size smaller, this bike has a long front to it.

 - EC34 headset (1-1/8" standard)

 - Disc brake ISO mounts, 160mm rotor recommended